Erasmus+ traineeship grant

 Contact your administrator at Disability Support Services in good time to apply for this grant.
 Please note that the application for inclusion support is to be completed before the mobility has begun.
 You cannot apply for this grant retrospectively.

-Contact the host university in order to clarify the costs that may apply.
-Contact details are available from the international office at your faculty.
+Contact the host organisation to clarify any costs that may apply.

 Disability Support Services will send your application to the grant administrators, who will forward it to the Swedish Council for Higher Education (UHR).
 UHR then carries out the assessment and decides which costs can be reimbursed.